Vegan tofu wrap

 Assemble the wraps

-- Add the tofu and your favorite vegetables to a wrap.
+- Warm up the tortilla wraps in a pan or in the microwave for a few seconds.
+Add the tofu and your favorite vegetables to a wrap.
 Top with some vegan ranch or your favorite dressing.
 Enjoy!4 whole wheat wraps, lettuce, tomato, red onion, avocado, vegan ranch

 Nutrition